fgrehm/blog/_posts/2013-12-12-so-i-released-a-lot-of-vagrant-plugins-now-what-s-next.md

 Vocker was extracted from Ventriloquist and had a short life (only 4 months) as it has just been [merged back](https://github.com/mitchellh/vagrant/pull/2549) into Vagrant's core on [1.4](http://www.vagrantup.com/blog/vagrant-1-4.html).
-Because of that the plugin is now deprecated and I'll just release a 1.0 version at some point for those people that can't live on the edge and are not able to upgrade to Vagrant 1.4+
+Because of that the plugin is now deprecated.

 Please note that Mitchell decided to make things simpler when pulling the provisioner into Vagrant's core.
 The DSL has changed and you should definitely have a look